US judge scraps Oakland, California, ban on coal shipments

 City leaders approved construction of a rail and marine terminal in 2013 as part of a larger makeover of an Army base that was shuttered in 1999.

+The $250 million project in west Oakland - a historically African-American neighborhood that is among the poorest and most polluted in the region - was expected to bring thousands of construction and shipping jobs.

+Oakland officials said coal had never been mentioned as a possibility.
+Lawyers for the developers said city officials always knew there would be a mix of goods, including coal.

-They moved in 2016 to ban shipments of coal and petroleum coke, a solid derived from oil refining, after Utah lawmakers approved investing $53 million to help ship the state's coal through Oakland to Asia.
+Concerned about air pollution caused by coal dust, the city moved in 2016 to ban shipments of coal and petroleum coke, a solid derived from oil refining.
+The decision came after Utah lawmakers approved a $53 million investment to help ship the state's coal through Oakland to Asia.

-The $250 million terminal is in west Oakland, a historically African-American neighborhood that is among the poorest and most polluted in the region.

-One of the developers of the project, Phil Tagami, sued for breach of contract in 2016.
+One of the developers of the project, Phil Tagami, sued for breach of contract.
 Tagami has deep ties to the city and California Gov. Jerry Brown, a former Oakland mayor.

 Brown, whose environmental efforts have made him a global leader in the fight against climate change, has not spoken out publicly against the project.